richipal09/devrel-labs/agentic_rag/README.md

 - Smart context retrieval and response generation
 - FastAPI-based REST API for document upload and querying
 - Support for both OpenAI-based agents or local, transformer-based agents (`Mistral-7B` by default)
+- Optional Chain of Thought (CoT) reasoning for more detailed and structured responses

 ## Setup